mattlianje/d4/README.md

 _**d4**_ is a (Scala-focused) collection of zero-dependency, single file libraries you can drop into your project like header files.
 Each library is a simple, powerful building block for writing beautiful, type-safe dataflows.

-**Goal**: Give programmers simple building blocks to solve 90% of their problems without the 900% frameworks.
+Solve 90% of your problems without 900% frameworks.

 ### _d4_ Modules